keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ## CloudFront

 ### CloudFront's Key Features
 The AWS CDN service is called CloudFront.
 It serves up cached content and assets for the increased global performance of your application.
-The main components of CloudFront are the edge locations (cache endpoints), the origin (original source of truth to be cached such as an EC2 instance, an S3 bucket, an Elastic Load Balancer or a Route 53 config), and the distribution (the arrangement of edge locations from the origin or basically the network itself).
+The main components of CloudFront are the edge locations (cache endpoints), the origin (original source of truth to be cached such as an EC2 instance, an S3 bucket, an Elastic Load Balancer or a Route 53 config), and the distribution (the arrangement of edge locations from the origin or basically the network itself). <a href="https://aws.amazon.com/cloudfront/features/">More info on CloudFront's features</a>

 ### CloudFront Key Details
 - When content is cached, it is done for a certain time limit called the Time To Live, or TTL, which is always in seconds